-- a.
+a.
 The CRSP pension program includes a defined contribution component.
 Each clergy member will have 2% of plan compensation deposited in an individual account at the Wespath.
-All contributions into the account are invested and the enrolled clergy member receives the appreciated value of the account upon retirement. - b.
+All contributions into the account are invested and the enrolled clergy member receives the appreciated value of the account upon retirement.

+b.
 Clergy persons are encouraged to contribute 1% of their plan compensation into their UMPIP account as a salary deduction.
-The annual conference will match the first 1% of UMPIP contributions paid into the participants CRSP-DC account. - 3.
-CRSP Defined Benefit program.
+The annual conference will match the first 1% of UMPIP contributions paid into the participants CRSP-DC account.

+3. CRSP - Defined Benefit program.
 With the defined benefit component each enrolled clergy member will receive a monthly cash benefit from the plan upon retirement.

 Funds collected from local churches are used for annual contributions made by the conference will be invested by Wespath so that the NIC obligation can be met.
 A portion of defined benefit funding may accrue to a reserve fund for funding future variation in market results and other benefits to retirees and future retirees.

 C. Billing Methods.
 The Annual Conference will invoice local churches monthly 16% (3% (CPP) + 3% (CRSP DC) + 10% (CRSP DB) based on clergy plan compensation required for support of the CRSP and CPP programs.
-Currently, churches are being billed 16% of clergy plan compensation.
 Increases may be necessary in the future.